FlorianLudwig/code-owl/README.md

 I hope nobody's short term memory forces them to actually search such small code but for this example we pretend we want to search within it.

-So lets say you are looking for the definition of the function `hello_world`.
-So lets search for `def hello_world`:
+Lets say you are looking for the definition of the function `hello_world`.
+You type `def hello_world`:

 ![search def hello_world](https://raw.githubusercontent.com/FlorianLudwig/code-owl/master/doc/search_1.png)